 Egg donors must meet the following eligibility:

 The above list is not exhaustive.
-For more information on eligibility and becoming a donor, visit the VARTA website.
+For more information on eligibility and becoming a donor, refer to The Health Regulator for donor eggs.

 For more information on the process involved, read this information sheet on known egg donor arrangements.